Yogesh-Srinivas/FlashStore/IOSDev/Accessibility.md

 ### Navigation
 > - When there are more number of dataPoints, dont navigate each element.
 Split the intervals and navigate reasonably.
 > -

+## Audio Graphs

+> **Continuous vs. Noncontinuous Data**
+> - In continuous data sets, each data point connects with its predecessor and follower.
+Audio Graphs presents that kind of data as a line chart.
+> - In noncontinuous data sets, also called discrete data sets, each data point is separated.
+The Audio Graph looks like a bar chart for categorical axes or shows circles for numerical axes.
+> - When a view supports Audio Graphs, this appears as an option on the VoiceOver rotor.
+It lets up and down swipes offer the following options for a graph:
+>   * Describe chart: Reads a description of the chart.
+>   * Play Audio Graph: Plays sounds based on the data in the chart.
+>   * Chart Details: Opens a separate screen so the user can navigate through more details.